 What do we provide?

-Fitness activities to develop and improve motor skills, coordination, language and listening skills, physical ability, social skills, spatial awareness, and overall health and wellness.
+Fitness activities that develop and improve motor skills, coordination, language and listening skills, physical ability, social skills, spatial awareness, and overall health and wellness.

 Every day we provide our toddlers and preschoolers with at least 30 minutes of structured physical activity.
-Toddler class is at 9:30 am and preschool class is at 11:15 am.
+Toddler fitness occurs at 10:30 am and preschool fitness at 11:30 am.
 Classes are held in different spaces in order to eliminate COVID exposure.

 Yoga to find a sense of calm.
 To learn body movement and breathing techniques that help acknowledge emotion and improve ability to self-sooth.
 Learning to move our bodies in a different way.